Sidebar

 If only the "business" terms, such as price, warranty, description of goods and services, delivery date, cost, or term, have been changed, generally, it does not need a second OGC review.
 If it has been more than four years since the prior OGC review, however, you may want to have it reviewed in case there has been a change in law or policy that might affect the contract.

-1. Standard University Contracts generated automatically by EFS.
+- Standard University Contracts generated automatically by Enterprise Financial System.

 See Appendix: Required Review by Subject Matter Experts.

 The University is a constitutional function of the State of Minnesota.
 Therefore, certain laws and regulations apply to our agreements that don’t apply to commercial enterprises.
 That is, commercial entities can generally simply decide what terms and conditions they want to accept; we cannot.
-Our PO form must be used in all but exceptional circumstances.
-Using our PO, you can simply enter into the contract.
+The University's Purchase Order (PO) form must be used in all but exceptional circumstances.
+Using our PO form, you can simply enter into the contract, unless the contract is for a software license.
 If the other party insists on using their form, Board of Regents Policy: Legal Review of Contracts and Transactions requires OGC review.
-That will substantially slow the contract process, and the end result will be a lot like our form anyway.
+That will substantially slow the contract process.

-8. What special considerations are there for off-site "Software-as-a Service," "Cloud", Web, Server, and Database hosting or storage contracts?
+What special considerations are there for off-site Web, Server, and Database hosting or storage contracts?

-The first consideration is whether you want to spend money going outside of the University, or simply use the University’s Hosting Services.
+The first consideration is whether you want to spend money going outside of the University, or simply use the University’s Hosting Services (login required).
 If you do chose to go outside the University, you should review the Information Security Questions for Contract Review and consult with University Information Security regarding the security standards necessary for the type of data involved.
 In particular, there are standards if the data include health information, student information, financial information, and other non-public data.
-See University’s Information Security Policy and Standards and Identifying Security Level procedure.
+See Administrative Policy: Information Security and Administrative Procedure: Identifying Security Level procedure.
+In addition, if the transaction involves software, vendor IT services or products that collect, transmit, process or store University data, ensure the Vendor/Supplier Management Standard of the Administrative Policy: Information Security is followed and web applications should be reviewed by the Office for Digital Accessibility.

-9. What special considerations are there for purchasing hardware and software?
+What special considerations are there for purchasing computer hardware?

 The University's Computer and Device Support can help with purchasing, configuration and deployment of devices and Peripherals.